jeffbalagosa/pdfMerge/README.md

 ## Description:

 Simple script that merges multiple PDF files into one.
 No clunky interfaces, pressure to purchase, or ads to deal with.
+Runs locally, so no need to worry about some sketchy website stealing our data.

 ## Features: